microbiome/course_2021_radboud/dmm.md

 # Dirichlet-Multinomial Mixtures

-This notebook does DMM analysis.
+This section focus on DMM analysis.

 One technique that allows to search for groups of samples that are similar to each other is the [Dirichlet-Multinomial Mixture